San7o/hive-operator/docs/DESIGN.md

 The components are:

 - **discover controller**: collects identifying data of the files to monitor.
-Manages the `HivePolicy` resource.
+Manages the `KivePolicy` resource.
 - **loader controller**: loads and updates the eBPF program into the kernel.
-Generates the `HiveAlerts` and manages the `HiveData` resource.
+Generates the `KiveAlerts` and manages the `KiveData` resource.
 - **eBPF program**: informs the loader that one of the monitored files was accessed, with additional information from the kernel.